Ichinotorii Station: Lines

 Ichinotorii Station is served by the Myōken Line, and is located 6.4 kilometers from the terminus of the line at Kawanishi-Noseguchi.

 Station layout

 The station consists of two opposed side platforms, connected by an underground passage.
-Only stairs are installed from the ticket gate to the platform, and there is no elevator, and the station is therefore is not barrier-free.
+Only stairs are installed from the ticket gate to the platform, and there is no elevator, and the station is therefore not barrier-free.
 The effective length of both platforms is for six cars, but normally only 3-car or 4-car trains are used.
 The 8-car limited express Hinase Express does not stop at this station.

 Adjacent stations

 History

 Ichinotorii Station opened on April 13, 1913.